 Step 3: Determine Timeline

-- For the designer to work on the project
+- Work on the project

-By having these items in place, you should be able to avoid any unexpected problems or issues that can derail the project.
+With these items in place, you should be able to avoid any unexpected problems or issues that can derail the project.

 There are a couple of additional items to consider when building out your project timeline: